torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 talking to random people and you'll have a good time.
 I've done a few hackathons where I met the team at the event and proceeded to do quite well.
 In general you shouldn't restrict events/activities because you don't know anybody there.
-Just go and meet new people!
+Go and meet new people!

 *Help!
 I don't know how to program/I only know Python/Java/Racket*

 That's fine!
 Hackathons should be about learning.
 You can spend the event learning just what you need to get started.
 Don't compare yourself to other people with different experience levels and expectations.
-Plus as mentioned before, you don't need to know how to code to be a helpful team member.
+As mentioned before, you don't need to know how to code to be a helpful team member.
 Gather product data, design marketing material or even provide manual data (many a successful project has been built upon manual data entry).

 *This project isn't a good hackathon project but I still want to build it...*